 This sativa dominant hybrid (60%) has just 1% THC with up to 20% CBD so you can use it for hair loss without worrying about the psychoactive high.
 It is an especially popular strain for shatter or CBD oils and Ringo’s Gift rewards you with an earthy flavor and minty exhale.

 It begins with an intense cerebral high followed by a rush of happiness which makes you feel sociable.
 You are soon taken by the body high which doesn’t lock you to the couch.

-This is one of the newest marijuana strains around and is a cross between AC/DC and Charlotte’s Web.
-At 22.5% CBD and 2.71% THC, it has the highest recorded CBD content in history and has only been available for the last few months.
+This is one of the newer marijuana strains around and is a cross between AC/DC and Charlotte’s Web.
+At 22.5% CBD and 2.71% THC, it has the highest recorded CBD content in history and has only been available for the last couple of years.

-The name is Spanish for ‘heart’ and its creators, Yerba Buena; say it is an easy strain to fall in love with.
-While it is still a new strain, Corazon is likely to be used quite a lot for hair loss if high CBD marijuana is truly capable of preventing hair loss.
+The name is Spanish for ‘heart’ and its creators, Yerba Buena, say it is an easy strain to fall in love with.
+While it is still a relatively new strain, Corazon is likely to be used quite a lot for hair loss if high-CBD marijuana is truly capable of preventing hair loss.